CristianLovito/olist-sales-funnel-analysis/README.md

 - ❌ 6,907 rows

 *Note:
-I was also curious about this aspect, but it doesn’t fit directly into the current step.
+I was curious about this aspect, but it doesn’t fit directly into the current step.
 I wanted to show this data as part of a future analysis.
 Specifically, I plan to explore if the orders delivered later than estimated are linked to customer complaints.*

 ---